Femme Wave Is Working to Create Safer Spaces

-The music and arts festival wants inclusive spaces for the work of ALL women, trans, and non-binary people.
+The music and arts festival wants to create bigger and inclusive spaces for the work of ALL women, trans and non-binary people.

 "I remember saying at the time 'We have to do this because if we don't, somebody else will," Muir tells me over Skype one weekday morning with Cormack sitting wrapped in a sweater beside her.
 The two are in a punk band called the Shiverettes, and they were out late playing a show last night.
 "So, really, that insecurity was the driving force behind it.
 But now, a year later, I don't think anybody else actually would have done it."
 The second iteration of Femme Wave is happening this weekend from Nov.
 17 to Nov.
 20. I ask why November and Cormack and Muir tell me it's because the summer festival lineup is so hectic, and they wanted Femme Wave to get the attention it deserves.
 They thought people could use some added brightness during a typically dreary month.
 That certainly holds true for feminists this year, given the bright orange out'n'proud lady snatcher newly installed in the White House.